 Who is Damian Lillicrap

-The responsibilities involve setting the long term portfolio direction, investigating and incorporating new asset classes, as well as moving asset class weights through time to increase returns or to manage risk.
+The responsibilities involved guiding the long-term portfolio direction, investigating and incorporating new asset classes, as well as moving asset class weights through time to increase returns or to manage risk.

-Any views on this site are the views of Damian Lillicrap, not QSuper's.
-QSuper's views may or may not align with any views expressed here.
+Any views on this site are the views of Damian Lillicrap, not QSuper's or ART's.
+QSuper's or ART's views may or may not align with any views expressed here.

-The responsibilities involve setting the long term portfolio direction, investigating and incorporating new asset classes, as well as moving asset class weights through time to increase returns or to manage risk.
+The responsibilities involved guiding the long-term portfolio direction, investigating and incorporating new asset classes, as well as moving asset class weights through time to increase returns or to manage risk.

-Any views on this site are the views of Damian Lillicrap, not QSuper's.
-QSuper's views may or may not align with any views expressed here.
+Any views on this site are the views of Damian Lillicrap, not QSuper's or ART's.
+QSuper's or ART's views may or may not align with any views expressed here.

 What does this bare naked economist have to sayI am very concerned about a range of structural economic issues that have built up around the world and how they play out.
 Many of the issues have come to the public’s attention recently.
 Some haven't.
 But most concerning is that many people that have a lot to lose don't understand how they are likely to be impacted, or can't speak up (some are too young).
 I'd like to educate them about the risks they face, and speak up for them where they can't.